James-Bonaguro/James-Bonaguro/README.md

 And plenty of things I probably didn't need to... but learned a lot from anyway.

-## A Few Public Projects I've been Working On
+## A Few Public Projects I've been Working On Recently

 - **[claude-code-lab](https://github.com/James-Bonaguro/claude-code-lab)**: Hands-on learning repo for Claude Code.
 Clone it, build, learn skills/hooks/Plan Mode by doing.
 - **[the-bench](https://github.com/James-Bonaguro/the-bench)**: One of my Claude Code operational toolkits.
 Skills, plugins, MCP configs for high-velocity AI development.